ghc-proposals/ghc-proposals/proposals/0000-exportable-named-default.rst

    default C (Int,Double,String,(),Int,())

 Both old declarations are subsumed by the new one.
-However this new declaration doesn't look very declarative, to put it mildly.
-Furthermore there would be no way to simply turn off a ``default`` declaration within a module.
+However there would be no way to simply turn off a ``default`` declaration within a module.
 Besides, ``default`` coherence wouldn't bring any benefits it does to ``instance`` declarations.

 Multi-parameter type classes and other constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~